mdtoy-dev/Project-1/README.md

 - Holiday descriptions for selected day and location (when appropriate)
 - Various attractions displayed for selected day and location (when appropriate)
 - Responsive design for optimal user experience on various devices
-- minimalistic and sleek design
+- Minimalistic and sleek design
+- Note taking functionality

 ## APIs